 Note: Submit 2 signed and completed copies of your Certificate of Organization if filing by mail or walk-in.

-Cost: Both mail and walk-in filings cost $100 (Certificate of Organization) + $5 per each page of your Certificate of Organization + $25 (for Certificate of Registration) or $50 (for Application for Electronic Access of Record).
+Cost: Both mail and walk-in filings cost $110 (Certificate of Organization) + $25 (for Certificate of Registration) or $50 (for Application for Electronic Access of Record).
+So either $135 or $160.

 - Mail filings take 3-5 business days to be approved + mail time